-The mission of the Student Employment Program at Emmanuel College is to provide students a meaningful work experience aimed at enhancing college and career goals, while providing financial support.
+The mission of the Work Study Program at Emmanuel College is to provide students a meaningful work experience aimed at enhancing their college and career goals, while providing financial support.

-Emmanuel College offers employment to as many students as possible regardless of need.
-The Student Employment Program assists the college and community businesses by developing employment opportunities that will allow students to earn money, expand academic preparation, and explore career objectives through college work experience.
-Students are encouraged to submit their application for student employment as soon as possible.
+Emmanuel College strives to offer a wide variety of employment opportunities, both on and off campus.
+The Work Study Program assists both the college and community businesses by developing job opportunities that allow students the opportunity to earn money, expand academic preparation, and explore career objectives through their college work experience.
+Students are encouraged to submit their application for student employment to Financial Aid as soon as possible.

 The two types of student employment are: